top of page

 taught by Mrs. Becky Capt

 Students attend Godly Play once a week.
-Godly Play is a method of a Christian education and spiritual direction for children ages 2-12.
+Godly Play is a method of Christian education and spiritual direction for children ages 2-12.
 The goal of Godly Play is to teach children the art of using religious language-parable, sacred story, silence, and liturgical action to help them become more fully aware of the mystery of God's presence in their lives.

 20170823_133425.jpg